WANT TO SAVE THIS RECIPE?

 Once browned, break the meat into small chunks with a wooden spoon, then add the chopped onion and minced garlic.
 Continue cooking until the vegetables soften, about 4-5 minutes.

 Next, add water, ketchup, gochujang, soy sauce, brown sugar, rice vinegar, Chinese mustard, and a finishing touch of sesame oil.
-Stir everything until well combined, then reduce the heat to low.
+If you can't find Chinese mustard, you can use Dijon mustard instead.

 Let it simmer until the mixture thickens and the water evaporates, about 5-6 minutes.
-The sauce should coat the meat beautifully without being too runny - remember, it's called a sloppy joe, not a soupy joe!
+The sauce should coat the meat beautifully without being too runny.
+Remember, it's called a sloppy joe, not a soupy joe!

 Step 3: Assemble sandwiches

-To assemble these delicious sandwiches, start with lightly toasted brioche buns or potato rolls - the slight sweetness of these breads perfectly complements the savory-spicy filling.
+To assemble these delicious sandwiches, start with lightly toasted brioche buns or potato rolls.
+The slight sweetness of these breads perfectly complements the savory-spicy filling.

 Pile a generous portion of the beef mixture onto the bottom half of each bun.
 Give your cucumber daikon slaw one final toss to redistribute the dressing, then add a heap of the crisp slaw on top of the meat.